-RCW 43.03.220 clearly states that "agencies exercising their authority to provide stipends and allowances under this section must follow the guidelines established by the Office of Equity pursuant to RCW 43.03.270."
+RCW 43.03.220 clearly states that "agencies exercising their authority to provide stipends and allowances under this section must follow the guidelines established by EQUITY pursuant to RCW 43.03.270."
 This means that agencies must follow the recommended hourly rate for compensation, using it as a baseline.
 Specifically, they should pay at least \$57 per hour and not compensate any amount below this.
+Agencies can pay eligible workgroup members more than the recommended hourly rate.
+However, the Lived Experience Fund will not be able to cover the additional cost (the funding only covers the recommended hourly rate).